Cabcharge, Ignorants, Racists and Exclusive dealing and third line forcing (s47)

 The decision in Matter No 3 of 2005 clearly comes down against Cabcharge Australia P/L with a flow on and overlapping effect onto taxi networks.

 The NSW Taxi Council are beholden to Cabcharge Australia and act against the interest of it's own members.
 Where have the NSW Taxi Council fully informed you as one of their members, of the complete implications of that decision in Matter No 3 of 2005?
+They have not and will not as they want you to be unaware of what it means and legally implies for you by extension.

 The NSW Taxi Council are failing in their Duty of Care towards you and other networks and their CEO and Board of Directors are deliberately and consciously under in forming you as one of their members.